CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 3 requirements
 ---------------

 The following are specific requirements for the General Building area.
-Basically, the building services is responsible for meeting the requirements, ie the organizational unit that is responsible for the facilities of the infrastructure in a building or in a property.
+Basically, the building services is responsible for meeting the requirements, ie the organizational unit that is responsible for the infrastructure facilities in a building or in a property.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: